detekt/detekt/docs/pages/suppressing-rules.md

 ## Formatting rules suppression

-Please note that rules inside the [`formatting`](./formatting.html) rulesets can only be suppressed at **the file level**.
+Please note that rules inside the [`formatting`](./formatting.html) ruleset can only be suppressed at **the file level**.

-Rules inside those ruleset are wrappers around KtLint rules, and we don't have the same reporting capabilities that we offer for first party rules.
+Rules inside this ruleset are wrappers around KtLint rules, and we don't have the same reporting capabilities that we offer for first party rules.
 For example, you can suppress the [MaximumLineLenght](formatting.html#maximumlinelength) rule only in your entire file with:

 ```kotlin
 @file:Suppress("MaximumLineLenght")